gcpcscol/ktk/README.md

     file: "/home/user/.config/oh-my-posh/theme.json"
 ```

-- kubetmp: folder where temporary kubeconfig files are copied.
+- `kubetmp`: folder where temporary kubeconfig files are copied.
-- separator: separation between namespace and cluster name in the
+- `separator`: separation between namespace and cluster name in the
   cache file and in the search.
-- completion:
+- `completion`:
-  - file: name of the cache file for the namespace search.
+  - `file`: name of the cache file for the namespace search.
-  - maxage: Duration of cache validity in seconds.
+  - `maxage`: Duration of cache validity in seconds.
-- tabprefix: prefix in the tab name, e.g. `☸>>kube-system::prod`.
+- `tabprefix`: prefix in the tab name, e.g. `☸>>kube-system::prod`.
-- gradient:
+- `gradient`:
-  - name: choose your gradient colors from [Colorous](https://crates.io/crates/colorous).
+  - `name`: choose your gradient colors from [Colorous](https://crates.io/crates/colorous).
-  - reverse: reverse color gradient.
+  - `reverse`: reverse color gradient.
-  - darken: if true, darkens the color of the inactive tab, otherwise inverts the color.- oh-my-posh: (optional)
+  - `darken`: if true, darkens the color of the inactive tab, otherwise inverts the color.- oh-my-posh: (optional).
-  - file: oh-my-posh configuration file path
+  - `file`: oh-my-posh configuration file path.

 ### Common settings for clusters